fbmas/example/README.md

 # example
-this is just a demo repository
+this is an example repository